wp-plugins/wp-members/readme.txt

 * Fields Tab: improved field add/edit screen: return link at bottom of page, display current field upon successful form submission, success message include return link.
 * Fields Tab: added support for HTML5 field types: number, date.
 * Fields Tab: added support for HTML5 field attributes: placeholder, pattern (regex), title, min, max.

+* Corrects an issue with user profile display/update of textarea fields that are not the WP default bio field.
+* Added display=raw attribute handling to textarea fields to allow display without converting line breaks to HTML br tags.
+* Fixes issue with User Profile form heading not using the get_text() value.
+* Improves logic for displaying register link in login form if login page is not set.

 = 3.1.7 =